Kingdoms of Sunda: Sunda Kingdom (United Kingdom of Sunda and Galuh)

 The earliest time of a reference to the name Sunda being used to identify a kingdom, is written on the Prasasti Kebon Kopi II stone inscription of 458 Saka (536 AD) and copperplate letters of the fifteenth century with royal instructions telling the existence of the Sunda kingdom.
 Another reference to the kingdom is the Sanghiyang Tapak inscriptions.
 There are also certain Chinese sources concerning the Sunda kingdom; the first source is a report from Chu-fan-chi from 1225 AD and the second source is the Chinese book "shun-feng hsiang-sung" from about 1430 AD.
 European explorers also report the existence of the Sunda kingdom.
 One of the explorers was Tomé Pires from Portugal.
 Tomé Pires, in his report “Summa Oriental (1513–1515)”, wrote about his journey to the Sunda kingdom.
 Diogo do Couto also wrote that the Sunda kingdom is thriving and abundant; it lies between Java and Sumatra, having between it and the latter the Straits of Sunda.
 Besides that, the Portuguese made a peace treaty with the Sunda kingdom in 1522 AD.
 This treaty is better known as the Luso Sundanese Treaty of Sunda Kalapa.
 Henrique Leme erected a padrão to memorialize the treaty.

 In the early sixteenth century AD, the kingdom was divided into three smaller kingdoms, including the Sultanate of Banten and the Sultanate of Cirebon.
 But many historical resources tell the existence of the third kingdom in south east of West Java, i.e. the Sumedanglarang Kingdom.

 Sultanate of Banten

 In 1524/1525, Sunan Gunung Jati from Cirebon together with Demak Sultanate armies seized the port of Banten from the control of the Sunda kingdom, and established The Sultanate of Banten affiliating with the Demak Sultanate.
 Islam preachers have penetrated and introduced people to the peaceful way of life of Islam, and as a result many people in the region embraced Islam as their belief.

 During 1552-1570, Maulana Hasanudin ruled as the first Sultan of Banten.

 Reaching its golden age during the first half of the seventeenth century, the Sultanate of Banten lasted for 300 years (1526–1813 AD).
-The grandeur of this Sultanate has left us with a plethora of archeological remains and historical records.
-It is for this reason that there will never be a lack of sources in retracing the history of the Sultanate of Banten.
+The grandeur of this Sultanate has left us with a plethora of archaeological remains and historical records, allowing for numerous sources in retracing the history of the Sultanate of Banten.